ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

   </tr>
 </table>

  (labeling users as churner or non-churners).
 The output of these two scripts is stored in these tables: `Features` and `Tags`.
-For more details on feature engineering, visit this [link](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1).
+The tagged input data to this experiment consists of some fields (numeric fields) for which we may be interested in total sum ( for example: Quantity, Value etc) while for some others (textual/string fields) we may be interested in counting the number of unique entries ( for example, Location, Address, Product Category).
+This observation is the basis of the Feature Generation process that we have developed.
+For textual fields we are interested in calculating the number of unique values for each of the user while for the numeric features we are interested in calculating the total aggregate and standard deviation for each of the user.

 STEP 3: MODEL TRAINING
 ------------------------------